GoogleChrome/web.dev/src/site/content/en/payments/life-of-a-payment-transaction/index.md

 ## Step 6: The merchant validates the payment and completes the transaction

-When the customer successfully authorizes the payment, the `.show()` method returns a promise that resolves to a [`PaymentResponse`](https://w3c.github.io/payment-request/#paymentresponse-interface).
+When the customer successfully authorizes the payment, the `show()` method returns a promise that resolves to a [`PaymentResponse`](https://w3c.github.io/payment-request/#paymentresponse-interface).
 The `PaymentResponse` object includes the following information:

 * the payment result details
 * the shipping address